Drugs and alcohol policy

 If you’ve been prescribed medication that you think might affect your ability to do your job safely and efficiently, talk to your manager about this as soon as you can, and before you start work.

 You mustn’t consume alcohol or illegal drugs or abuse any substances (including NPSs and solvents) while you’re working, on Co-op premises or directly outside, or in any vehicle being used for Co-op business.

-If you go to a work event and choose to drink alcohol, we trust you’ll be responsible and remember you should present a professional image at work at all times.
+If you’re at a work-related event, including team social activities not held at a Co-op location, and choose to drink alcohol, we trust you’ll be responsible and remember you should behave respectfully and appropriately at all times.

 Things to think about

 If your manager has reasonable grounds to think you’re under the influence of drugs or alcohol whilst you’re at work, they’ll speak to you about the situation.
-If they think that you’re not in an appropriate condition to work, you’ll be sent home and invited to an investigatory meeting at a later date.
+If they think that you’re not in an appropriate condition to work, you’ll usually be suspended from work and invited to an investigatory meeting at a later date.

-Unless you work in an area where the Testing Policy applies, we won’t test you for the presence of drugs or alcohol but will make a decision about your continued employment based on the evidence we have.
+Unless the Testing Policy applies as set out at the beginning of this Policy, we won’t test you for the presence of drugs or alcohol but will make a decision about your continued employment based on the evidence we have.

 If you need further support

-If you have any questions about this policy or if you believe that you have a problem with drug or alcohol abuse or dependency, please speak to your manager.
-Anything you tell your manager will be kept confidential and won’t be shared with anyone without your permission.
+If you have any questions about this Policy or if you believe that you have a problem with drug or alcohol abuse or dependency, please speak to your manager.
 If managers need advice they can contact ER Services.

 Other sources of support